DUNE/p3s/documents/src/EXPERTS.md

 # Introduction

-This document is of interest to a small group of people who have enough expertise and system access rights to perform mission-critical updates, service restarts and similar actions on the protoDUNE p3s and DQM servers.
+This document is of interest to members of the DQM and DRA groups who have interest, enough expertise and system access rights to perform mission-critical updates, service restarts and similar actions on the protoDUNE p3s and DQM servers.
 You will need to obtain credentials for the protoDUNE DQM production account.
-If you are not a member of this group of expert DQM users you don't have to read this document any further.
+In this document, we refer to the person performing operations on the servers as *the operator*.

 This document is maintaned in the "markdown" format and the source file is contained in the directory *p3s/documents/src*.
 To rebuild the PDF